runekaagaard/mcp-redmine/README.md

 This project builds on the excellent work of others:

 - [httpx](https://www.python-httpx.org/) - For handling HTTP requests
-- [Redmine OpenAPI Specification](https://github.com/d-yoshi/redmine-openapi) - For the comprehensive API specification (based on Redmine 5.0)
+- [Redmine OpenAPI Specification](https://github.com/d-yoshi/redmine-openapi) - For the comprehensive API specification (based on Redmine 5.0, but likely compatible with older versions)
 - [Redmine](https://www.redmine.org/) - The flexible project management web application

 ## License